willfurnass/sheffield_hpc/stanagepilot/stanage-file-transfers.rst

 .. warning::

+  You must be connected to the VPN, whether you are located on or off campus, to transfer files to/from Stanage.
-  As with all connections to the clusters, if you are not using a wired ethernet connection in a University campus building then you will need to `turn on the VPN <https://www.sheffield.ac.uk/it-services/vpn>`_.
+  Note this applies even if you are on-campus using a wired ethernet connection see `turn on the VPN <https://www.sheffield.ac.uk/it-services/vpn>`_.

 To transfer files to/from the clusters you can: